zanderthuo/alx-low_level_programming/0x02-functions_nested_loops/README.md

 4. function that checks for alphabetic character.
 5. function that prints the sign of a number.
 6. function that computes the absolute value of an integer
+7. function that prints the last digit of a number